Eziou/learngit/readme.txt

-Git is a filee control system
+Git is a distributed version control system